 African Hunt Packing List

 Here is the definitive African hunt packing list - all the clothing, toiletries, hunting gear, medical items, documentation and the actual luggage itself, that you may possibly need on an African.
-Please let us know if we've forgotten anything.
+It looks alarmingly long but should all pack down neatly.

 "When preparing to travel, lay out all your clothes and all your money.
 Then take half the clothes and twice the money" Susan Heller